 From time to time, we received many inquiries about different mac data loss related circumstances.
-Here below, we’re about to take CF card data loss as an example to list different given situations we were asked and then give the best specific solution to CF card recovery on mac.
+Here below, we’re about to take CF card data loss as an example to list different given situations we were asked and then give the best specific solution to CF card recovery on Mac and Windows.

 Question: This morning as usual I snapped few brilliant shots using my Canon camera and saved the files on CF card, which is a 32 GB CF card and was been used to store my most precious photos and other media files.
 However, when I connected CF card to my Mac machine to transfer the photos, a hardware exception occurred due to which my Mac machine terminated improperly.
 Then I restarted the machine to see whether everything is fine or not.
 Everything looked fine, while upon trying to data from my CF card, it showed me a notification like “Card error” and I was not accessible to any files from the CF card.